insight-neuro/ieeg-data/README.md

 ## Data Format

-Each pre-processed session will be saved to `ROOT/dataset_identifier/subject_identifier/session_identifier/data.h5` in the following `temporaldata` format:
+Each pre-processed session will be saved to `DATA_ROOT_DIR/dataset_identifier/subject_identifier/session_identifier/data.h5`, where `DATA_ROOT_DIR` can be specified as an environmental variable in `.env`.
+The data will be stored in the following `temporaldata` format:
 ```python
 session = Data(
     # metadata